HeptaDecane/az-204/questions.md

 ### Q136
 **You provisioned an Azure Cosmos DB for NoSQL account named account1 with the default consistency level.
-You plan to congure the consistency level on a per request basis.
+You plan to configure the consistency level on a per request basis.
 The level needs to be set for consistent prex for read and write operations to account1.
 You need to identify the resulting consistency level for read and write operations.
-Which levels should you congure?**
+Which levels should you configure?**

 - Read operations
     - strong